-- 76. Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+81. Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-Induction and training should be in line with advice from the LSCB. - 77.
-In addition, all staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Induction and training should be in line with advice from the local three safeguarding partners.

-78. Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+- 82. In addition, all staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - 83.
+Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
 Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy.